njmittet/kafka-workshop/examples/kotlin-spring-kafka-producer/README.md

 # kotlin-spring-kafka-producer

 A Kotlin Spring Boot application that uses [Spring Kafka](https://spring.io/projects/spring-kafka) to demonstrate how to customize the Kafka producer configuration.
 The application provides a REST API for sending messages.

 ## Usage

-Set the address to Kafka in a environmmental variable:
+Set the address to Kafka in a environmental variable:

 ```sh
 export KAFKA_BROKERS=localhost:9092